practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 Now when I test a new programming language, I usually still implement the naive solution first and if it feels not very speedy, I start to look for a string builder or similar concept.

 Often a string builder dramatically improves execution speed but not always!
-I try to remember the language where naive string concatenation was not the major speed bottleneck, but how to store the generated random integer numbers ```x[i]```!
+I try to remember the language where naive string concatenation was not the major speed bottleneck, but how to store the generated random integer numbers ```x[i]``` effectively!

 (TBD)

 #### This program is not bullet proof

-It checks for a minimum number of 8 password characters, but usually not for an upper limit unless in its **Ada** variant (Ada is a language which is incentivizing to do things like this).
+It checks for a minimum number of 8 password characters, but usually not for an upper limit, except in its **Ada** variant (Ada is a language which is incentivizing to do things like this).
 Theoretically, a user could exhaust the generated random bitstream when asking for a super-long password.
 I've not tested this so far.

-#### Motivation and orientation
+## Motivation and orientation

 After improving my Python program here and there, I thought that this a good computer program for me to test new languages.

-Though only in mid of June 2025 I made further improvements to my original Python program because I learned that also Python has a concept for fast string concatenation: *StringIO* https://docs.python.org/3/library/io.html#io.StringIO
+Though only in middle of June 2025 I made further improvements to my original Python program because I learned that also Python has a concept for fast string concatenation: *StringIO*: https://docs.python.org/3/library/io.html#io.StringIO

 This helped to make the Python program running faster.
 In other words: I still revisit old programs to improve them, not only in terms of execution speed but also in terms of number of lines of source code ("verbosity", "LOC") or memory leaks after program exit, if feasible.

-Though this is not meant to be project for benchmarking execution speeds, nor has it started as such, but I always take a deeper look into a program when I have the feeling that it's maybe unfairly on the slow side.
-Benchmarking execution speeds is the easiest of all benchmarking:
+Though this is not meant to be project for benchmarking execution speeds, nor has it started as such, but I always take a deeper look into a program when I have the feeling that it's maybe unfairly on the slow side because of my deficits with using a new programming language.

+However, benchmarking execution speeds is the easiest of all benchmarking:

 _**Even though most benchmarks aren’t worth the pixels they’re printed on, people seem to like them...**_ from: https://wren.io/performance.html